-The Miami Board of Education direct each attendance site to establish and attendance internal Review Committee made up of a minimum of three people.
-Students who do not meet the minimum attendance criteria and believe that they have extenuating circumstances May appeal to this committee.
+The Miami Board of Education directs each attendance site to establish an Attendance Internal Review Committee made up of a minimum of three people.
+Students who do not meet the minimum attendance criteria and believe that they have extenuating circumstances may appeal to this committee.
 All requests must be made in writing to the site principal no later than five days after notification that no credit was earned.
 The committee must have a hearing within seven days of the parental/student request.
-The committee shall render a written decision within twenty-four hours of the hearing, which will be kept in the site attendance filed for future reference.
+The committee shall render a written decision within 24 hours of the hearing, which will be kept in the site attendance file for future reference.
 Any further appeal must be made to the Board of Education.